neo-project/docs/en-us/network/syncblocks.md

 > Before the NEO client can synchronize block data with the offline package, you must install the [ImportBlocks](https://github.com/neo-project/neo-plugins/releases/download/v2.9.4/ImportBlocks.zip) plugin:
 >
 > 1. Download [ImportBlocks](https://github.com/neo-project/neo-plugins/releases/download/v2.9.4/ImportBlocks.zip) and unzip it.
 > 2. Create a new Plugins folder (The first letter is capitalized) under the client root directory and copy the unzipped plugin into it.
+>
+> Alternatively (for NEO-CLI 2.9.4 and later versions) you can use the "install ImportBlocks" command to automatically install the plugin.
+>

 ## Step 1 - Download the offline package